brownerd/uuu-ui/README.md

 ## Installation/Dependencies
 - Install [URAWSM-UI]() and activate it
 - Install [URAWSM-SYNTAX]() and activate it
-- Install [URAWSM-HELPER]() and activate it
+- Install [URAWSM]() and activate it
 - Click on the gear icon to access settings for URAWSM-UI
 - Style away!

 ## Usage
 1. Open this any project in Atom any
-1. Enter `atom --dev .` in your terminal from your current project's root directory.
-This will open a new window that will be live reloaded on every theme setting update.
+1. Enable "dev mode".
+Goto View > Developer > Open In Dev Mode.
+This will enable live reloading. *You don't need to use Dev Mode.
+If you don't you will need to Reload the page manualy*
 1. Goto Settings > Themes and click on the gear icon to access settings for URAWSM-UI
 1. Just start at the top of the settings and work your way down.
 Make one change, and then check it out. setting